Each New book the Abbey Park Book Club read will be reviewed below and more details provided.

 Scroll through the books and see what you may like to read

-The next meeting of Abbey Park Book Club will be on Monday 24th April at 7pm in the Willow Tree.
-The book we are reading for that meeting is This is Going to Hurt, by Adam Kay.
+The next meeting of Abbey Park Book Club will be on Monday 23rd Octoberber at 7pm in the Willow Tree.
+The book we are reading for that meeting is Where We Belong by Anstey Harris.

 New members are always welcome.

 Rosemary has lived in Brixton all her life, but everything she knows is changing.
 Only the local lido, where she swims every day, remains a constant reminder of the past and her beloved husband George.

 Kate has just moved and feels adrift in a city that is too big for her.
 She's on the bottom rung of her career as a local journalist, and is determined to make something of it.

 So when the lido is threatened with closure, Kate knows this story could be her chance to shine.
 But for Rosemary, it could be the end of everything.
 Together they are determined to make a stand, and to prove that the pool is more than just a place to swim - it is the heart of the community.

 The Lido is an uplifting novel about the importance of friendship, the value of community, and how